Do you ever find yourself wondering what is minimalism? Sure—you know it’s about decluttering and owning less—but what is it really all about?

 The great irony of minimalism is that while it purports to free you from a focus on stuff, it still makes stuff the focus of your life!
 The materialist concentrates on how to accumulate things, while the minimalist concentrates on how to get rid of those things…ultimately they’re both centering their thoughts on stuff.

-If we are obsessed with NOT owning stuff, are we really growing?
-Are we really moving forward and creating lives we love?
-Or are we just creating new standards to compare and stress about?
+If you’re obsessed with NOT owning stuff, are you still growing?
+Are you moving forward and creating the a life you love?
+Or are you just creating new standards to compare and stress about?

 A few of you felt the same way and shared similar concerns in your emails: